Via Appia Tours in Rome

 Mausoleum of Cecilia Metella| ©Livioandronico2013

-When you reach this point, you will see one of the most emblematic mausoleums of Roman times.
+When you reach this point, you will see one of the most emblematic mausoleums of the Roman era.
 The Mausoleum of Cecilia Metella is one of the most impressive funerary centers in Rome.
-The huge and beautiful construction served as the tomb of Cecilia Metella, daughter of the consul Quintus Metellus, conqueror of Crete.
+The enormous and beautiful construction served as the tomb of Cecilia Metella, daughter of the consul Quinto Metello, conqueror of Crete.

-The Mausoleum of Cecilia Metella was incorporated into the castle by the Caetani family as the main tower and kept its imposing appearance until today.
+The Mausoleum of Cecilia Metella was incorporated into the castle by the Caetani family as the main tower and has retained its imposing appearance to this day.

-You should continue walking and after a few minutes you will find, on your right, the seventh point of interest of the Appian Way of Rome route, the ruins of the Frontespizio and a little further on the medieval farmhouse of Santa Maria Nova and the pyramidal tomb.
+Continue walking and after a few minutes you will find, on your right, the seventh point of interest on the Appian Way in Rome, the ruins of the Frontespizio and, a little further on, the medieval farm of Santa Maria Nova and the pyramidal tomb.

-The ruins of the Frontespizio on Rome's Appian Way, the medieval farmhouse of Santa Maria Nova and the pyramidal tomb
+The ruins of the Frontespizio on Rome's Via Appia, the medieval farm Santa Maria Nova, and the pyramidal tomb

-These three monuments are within walking distance of each other, so it won't take you long to walk around them.
-The ruins of Frontespizio is a well-preserved, small core of ruins.
-They are believed to date back to about the 1st century BC.
-A few meters ahead, there is the medieval farmhouse of Santa Maria Nova.
+These three monuments are located a short distance from each other, so it won't take you long to visit them all.
+The ruins of the Frontespizio are a small, well-preserved group of ruins.
+They are believed to date back to approximately the 1st century BC.
+A few meters further on is the medieval farmhouse of Santa Maria Nova.

-Continue walking a few meters and you will see that further ahead rises a pyramid-shaped structure, of which so far there is not much information, but due to the large size of the tomb many speculations have been woven about the owner, but none of the theories have been confirmed.
+Continue walking a few meters and you will see a pyramid-shaped structure ahead of you.
+Not much information is available about it, but due to the large size of the tomb, there has been much speculation about its owner, although none of the theories have been confirmed.

-Continuing along the route of the Appian Way of Rome, about 100 meters ahead, you will find the eighth stop, formed by the so-called Tumuli degli Orazi and 150 meters from the latter, you will see the Villa dei Quintili.
+Continuing along the Via Appia in Rome, about 100 meters further on, you will find the eighth stop, consisting of the Tumuli degli Orazi, and 150 meters from the latter, you will see the Villa dei Quintili.

-Tumuli degli Orazi and Villa dei Quintili on Rome's Appian Way
+Tumuli degli Orazi and Villa dei Quintili on the Appian Way in Rome

-The funerary complex Tumuli degli Orazi, consists of two tombs similar to the Etruscan tombs found in the necropolis of Banditaccia.
-Although many theories have been woven around these tombs, the only thing that has been corroborated so far is that one of them is empty and there are no certain indications as to who may have been buried there.
+Although many theories have been woven around these tombs, the only thing that has been corroborated so far is that one of them is empty and there are no certain clues as to who might have been buried there.

-In contrast to the austerity of the Tumuli degli Orazi, you will find 150 meters further on, the Villa dei Quintili.
-It is a magnificent residential complex, the largest in the suburbs of Rome.
+In contrast to the austerity of the Tumuli degli Orazi, 150 meters further on you will find the Villa dei Quintili.
+This is a magnificent residential complex, the largest in the suburbs of Rome.

-The Villa of the Quintili belonged to the Quintilio brothers, Roman consuls in 151 AD.
+The Villa dei Quintili belonged to the Quintili brothers, Roman consuls in 151 AD.

-The brothers were killed for alleged treason and conspiracy on the orders of Emperor Commodus and the Villa was confiscated.
-After the execution of the Quintili brothers, the Villa continued to be used as a residence by several Roman emperors, including Commodus.
+The brothers were murdered for alleged treason and conspiracy on the orders of Emperor Commodus, and the villa was confiscated.
+After the execution of the Quintili brothers, the villa continued to be used as a residence by several Roman emperors, including Commodus.

-Continuing the walk you will reach the ninth stop, the Casal Rotondo.
+Continuing along the walk, you will reach the ninth stop, the Casal Rotondo.

 The Casal Rotondo